 This award recognizes an instructor or coach who has been a member for at least 5 years and who has demonstrated exceptional dedication to excellence in teaching snowsports or coaching racing to children and youth.
 In keeping with the spirit that Jean brought to teaching, coaching and racing, nominations should emphasize a high level of teaching expertise, work that has enhanced children’s snowsports education and/or outreach activities that have provided opportunities for youth to experience and become lifetime participants in snowsports.

-Who is Jean Lyon?
+Who was Jean Lyon?

 Jean Lyon was a vibrant, athletic-looking woman who could, as many of her students and fellow instructors said “Ski the pants off them.”
 As a young woman from Princeton, BC Canada, Jean skied competitively in the slalom and giant slalom events.
 She was a member of the Canadian national ski team and qualified twice for the Olympics.
 However, she never competed in the Olympics because back then, athletes paid their own expenses and, had she not broken a leg each time, she still couldn’t have afforded the trips on her English/Health teacher’s salary.